ravindasenarath/aws-saa/README.md

   - Json policy
     - Resource: Buckets and Objects
     - Effect: Allow or Deny
-    - Actions: Set of API to allow ro deny
+    - Actions: Set of API to allow or deny
     - Principle: The account or user to apply the policy to

   - Use cases